Sunday, July 5, 2026

 Drops per minute = (Volume in mL × Drop Factor in gtt/mL) / Time in minutes.
 Convert hours to minutes by multiplying by 60.
 For example, 500 mL with a 20 gtt/mL set over 60 minutes = (500 × 20) / 60 = 166.7 drops per minute.

 Check the IV tubing packaging.
-Macro drip sets commonly come in 10, 15, or 20 gtt/mL and are used for standard adult infusions.
-Microdrip (mini-drip) sets use 60 gtt/mL and are used for pediatric or critical care doses requiring precise control.
+Macro drip sets commonly come in 10, 15, or 20 gtt/mL.
+Microdrip (mini-drip) sets use 60 gtt/mL and are used for pediatric or critical care doses that require precise control.

-Macro drip sets (10, 15, or 20 gtt/mL) deliver larger drops and are used for standard adult infusions where faster flow rates are acceptable.
-Micro drip sets (60 gtt/mL) produce smaller drops and allow finer rate control, making them ideal for pediatric patients and critical care medication infusions where small rate changes have clinical significance.
+Macro drip sets (10, 15, or 20 gtt/mL) deliver larger drops and are used for standard adult infusions where faster rates are acceptable.
+Micro drip sets (60 gtt/mL) produce smaller drops and allow finer rate control, making them ideal for pediatric patients and critical care medication infusions.

 Yes.
 Blood transfusions typically use 15 gtt/mL blood administration sets.
 Select 15 gtt/mL as the drop factor and enter the volume (usually 250–350 mL per unit) and the ordered infusion time to calculate the correct drip rate.